kjmclean/tidy_data_assignment/README.md

 Tidy Data Assignment
 ====================

-ll data manipulations and processing steps are contained in a single, annotated R script accompanying this file names **"run_analysis.R"**.
+All data manipulations and processing steps are contained in a single, annotated R script accompanying this file names **"run_analysis.R"**.

 The script is to be run from a working directory containing the unzipped **"UCI HAR Dataset"** folder.
 For the script to run properly, the "UCI HAR Dataset"" folder should be left exactly as provided by the authors.